 On August 2, 2013, we received approval from the TSX to launch a new Normal Course Issuer Bid (NCIB) (a previous NCIB expired on February 8, 2013).
 The current NCIB allows us to repurchase, at our discretion, until the earlier of August 6, 2014 or the completion of purchases under such NCIB, up to approximately 9.8 million subordinate voting shares (representing approximately 5.3% of our total then-outstanding subordinate voting shares and multiple voting shares) in the open market, or as otherwise permitted, subject to the normal terms and limitations of such bids.
-The maximum number of subordinate voting shares we are permitted to repurchase for cancellation under the current NCIB is reduced by the number of subordinate voting shares we purchase for stock-based compensation plans (since the commencement of the current NCIB, an aggregate of 0.3 million subordinate voting shares voting shares repurchase (PSR) described below, we paid \$12.1 (including transaction fees) to repurchase and cancel under the current NCIB 1.2 million subordinate voting shares at a weighted average price of \$10.11 per share, including 0.9 million subordinate voting shares repurchased under a prior Automatic Share Purchase Plan that expired in February 2014.
+The maximum number of subordinate voting shares we are permitted to repurchase for cancellation under the current NCIB is reduced by the number of subordinate voting shares we purchase for stock-based compensation plans (since the commencement of the current NCIB, an aggregate of 0.3 million subordinate voting shares were purchased for this purpose as of June 30, 2014).
+During the first quarter of 2014, prior to entering into the first program share repurchase (PSR) described below, we paid \$12.1 (including transaction fees) to repurchase and cancel under the current NCIB 1.2 million subordinate voting shares at a weighted average price of \$10.11 per share, including 0.9 million subordinate voting shares repurchased under a prior Automatic Share Purchase Plan that expired in February 2014.
 During the first half of 2013, we did not repurchase any subordinate voting shares for cancellation under our previous NCIB.